dahliaOS/documentation/README.md

 After the process is finished, rebot and select you USB from you boot menu.

+(you may need to change your boot order in your uefi first.)

 ## How to run dahlia in qemu

 ### Arch